31-Year-Old Pitcher – Atlanta Braves

 Johnson delivered back-to-back 50 save seasons, but he blew nine opportunities in 2013 and at times was walking on eggshells to keep his job.
 Johnson increased his K/9 to 7.2, the best full-season mar...

 Jim Johnson Contract Information:

-Signed a minor league contract with the Tigers in August of 2014.
+Signed a one-year deal with the Braves in December of 2014.

 To instantly reveal our fantasy analysis of every player – including Jim Johnson – simply subscribe now.

 |Preseason||Subscribe now to see our 2014 projections for Jim Johnson||3-Year Averages||71||0||0||76.7||69||23||4||51||18||3||4||36||5||6||2.70||1.13|

 |Last 14 Days